xtensor-stack/xsimd/docs/source/vectorized_code.rst

         }
     }

-How can we used `xsimd` to take advantage of vectorization ?
+How can we used `xsimd` to take advantage of vectorization?

 Explicit use of an instruction set
 ----------------------------------